jreisinger/gokatas/README.md

 3                                                3
 ```

+## Why

+Go katas should be useful for folks trying to learn to program in Go and/or for those who don't get to program every day but still want to keep their skills fresh (e.g. sysadmins, devops or security people).
+Go katas can also be used as a copy/paste reference.

+## How

-It's important to practice regularly, to create a habit.
-Start by setting a goal that you can meet, e.g. 15 minutes every day before work.
-At first it's fine even if you only read through one of the katas.
-After some time it will become easier, require much less will power and you will enjoy it more.
+It's important to practice regularly.
+So you need to create a habit.
+Start by
+setting a goal that you can meet, e.g. 15 minutes every day before work.
+At
+first it's fine even if you only read through one of the katas.
+After some time
+it will require much less will power, it will become natural.

+If you feel comfortable enough with a kata stop practicing it for some time and pick up one that is slighly beyond your current ability.
+Try to write, run or test the code and (most probably) debug it before looking up the solution.

 ## Initial setup